The words "BOXY: RETURN OF THE KING" in bold yellow text on a black background.

 In Boxy: Return of the King, players take on the role of Boxy, a brave yet charming cube-shaped hero on a quest to reclaim the throne of a fractured kingdom.
 Set in a whimsical world filled with danger and verticality, players must navigate through challenging environments, outsmart clever platforming puzzles, and defeat mischievous greenies—the game’s primary enemies.

-Designed entirely in Unity, this greybox prototype serves as a showcase of my level design abilities, with a focus on spatial composition, pacing, and player flow.
+Designed in Unity, this greybox prototype serves as a showcase of my level design abilities, with a focus on spatial composition, pacing, and player flow.
 Every element, from the layout of the platforms to enemy placement and player objectives, was carefully constructed to create a balanced and engaging gameplay experience.
 This project highlights my ability to prototype efficiently, guide player movement through visual language, and build worlds that reward curiosity and mastery.

 Engine: Unity